-His new venture, Opera for Change, will take Mozart’s Die Zauberflöte on tour in Africa.
-The project will take an articulated lorry and several coaches containing a company of around 50 singers, musicians and crew on a route that stretches from Nairobi to Cape Town, covering 10 countries in total.
+His recent venture, Opera for Change, has taken Mozart’s Die Zauberflöte on tour in Africa.
+A company of around 50 singers, musicians and crew travel from Nairobi to Cape Town, covering 10 countries in total.
 The idea behind it is to bring together international musicians and performers alongside local artists and communities, to produce great shows that aim to inspire and transform lives.
-The project has had high praise from the Telegraph Opera Critic Rupert Christiansen and will set off later in 2013.
+The project has had high praise from the Telegraph Opera Critic Rupert Christiansen.

 Please contact Mary Donald for an updated biography and for performance details.